Danny Carlton: Morecambe

 Born in Leeds, West Yorkshire, Carlton started his career with Morecambe, where he came through the youth ranks.
 He spent six years with Morecambe, making 180 appearances and scoring 59 goals in the league.

+On 26 May 2004, he signed a three-year extension to his contract with Morecambe.

-Carlton scored the winning goal for Morecambe in the 2007 Conference National play-off Final, which saw the club promoted into the Football League with a 2–1 win over Exeter City.
+Carlton scored the winning goal for Morecambe in the 2007 Conference National play-off final with a shot from 20 yards, which saw the club promoted into the Football League with a 2–1 win over Exeter City.

 Carlisle United

 In the summer of 2007, Carlton signed for Carlisle United for a nominal fee.
 In his first season, he was mainly used as substitute.
 In total he made 46 appearances for Carlisle and scored 3 goals.
 All of his goals were scored at the beginning of the 2008–09 season, where on 9 August, he fired Carlisle to a 3–2 opening day victory away at Bristol Rovers, scoring twice.

+On 11 November 2008, Carlton returned to Morecambe on a one-month loan.
+His loan with Morecambe was extended by a further month on 16 November 2008.

+On 14 January 2009, Carlton joined Darlington on loan until the end of the season.

 In the summer of 2009, Carlton was released from Carlisle.

 Bury

 On 1 July 2009, he signed for Bury.

-On 23 September 2010 he joined Grimsby Town on an initial one-month loan where he played five games before returning to Bury on 20 October 2010.
+On 23 September 2010 he joined Grimsby Town on an initial one-month loan, where he played five games before returning to Bury on 20 October 2010.
 He cancelled his contract by mutual consent with Bury on 31 January 2011.

 Return to Morecambe

-Carlton re-signed for Morecambe on a short-term deal in 2011.
-On 1 July he signed a deal for Morecambe a two-year contract after impressing before the end of the season.
+Carlton re-signed for Morecambe on a short-term deal in February 2011.
+He then signed a two-year contract with the club on 1 July.
 On 9 August 2011 he scored the first goal in the 2–0 win over Barnsley.
 On 10 September 2011 he scored the first hat-trick of his career in the 6–0 demolition over Crawley Town.
 On 3 September 2012, he was ruled out for seven months through injury.

+On 31 July 2013, Morecambe announced that they would not offer Carlton a new contract.

 Hyde FC & Chester FC

+On 7 August 2013, Carlton signed for Conference Premier side Hyde after impressing in pre-season.

+In March 2014, he joined Chester on loan until the end of the season.